 A gratuity is expected after the charter.
 BoatsAtSea.com suggests 10-15% in the Med and 15-20% in the Caribbean/Bahamas/USA cruising grounds.
 This is calculated from your charter contract rate.
 We can explain this more fully when we discuss other details of your trip, including how this is normally handled.
 In some cases, particularly with the more expensive motor yachts, some clients choose to wire the money to the boat’s management company in advance, or, for convenience, make a deposit to an escrow account.

-Vat is a European tax (Value Added Tax).
+VAT is an European tax (Value Added Tax).
 This can vary, depending on the country and even sometimes by the area within the country.
 Sailing beyond the 12-mile zone can also affect this rate, as offshore sailing beyond 12 miles can lower your charter VAT percentage.
 Since this is a potentially complicated calculation, it will be determined once your cruising area has been chosen.

 BoatsAtSea.com stays current on all tax issues and can offer you a more exact VAT calculation, once we know your planned itinerary.

 Some other regions have a similar tax situation.
 In the Bahamas, the cruising tax is 4% of your contracted rate.
-Also, some yachts may charge extra for cruising permits in the Lesser Antilles.
+Also, some yachts may charge extra for cruising permits.

 High Season / Low Season